geohot/minikeyvalue/README.md

 [![Build Status](https://travis-ci.org/geohot/minikeyvalue.svg?branch=master)](https://travis-ci.org/geohot/minikeyvalue)

+Fed up with the complexity of distributed filesystems?

-A ~200 line (not including tests!) non-proxying distributed key value store.
+minikeyvalue is a ~200 line (not including tests!) non-proxying distributed key value store.
 Optimized for reading files between 1MB and 1GB.
 Inspired by SeaweedFS, but simple.
-Should scale to 1 billion files.
+Should scale to billions of files and petabytes of data.

 Even if this code is crap, the on disk format is super simple!
+We rely on a filesystem for blob storage.
 It's like the nginx cache with MD5 hashes for filenames and the real name in an xattr.

 ### API